Top ten tips for public speaking

 10. Be yourself

 As we round up our top tips for public speaking ultimately, it’s about making sure you are relaxed, stay focused and entertain throughout your speech.
-State of the art conference facilities are of course a great boost for confidence and here at the Kingsmills Hotel, we can facilitate events of all sizes.
-To find out more about hosting your event at the Kingsmills, head on over here.
+State of the art conference facilities are of course a great boost for confidence and here at the Kingsmills Hotel in Inverness, we can facilitate events of all sizes.
+Find out more about our meetings and events venues and chat to us today.